 Yes or No

 Yes/No choices hold a certain appeal because they’re simple – having only two alternatives should mean an easier and quicker analysis – although, sometimes we don’t like either choice.
 Our experience has shown that “no choice” or “yes/no” situations should be examined carefully.
 The range of viable alternatives is usually much broader than we first believe.
 By asking the following question, new – and sometimes better – alternatives can pop into your awareness.

 Whenever you’re faced with a decision (especially a “no choice” or a “yes/no” decision), take a few seconds to identify the PURPOSE of the decision.
 With the purpose of the decision in mind, more alternatives can present themselves.
 It is usually immediately apparent or easy to evaluate which of these alternatives is best, based on their ability to accomplish your purpose.

 Here’s a situation that a BPI Instructor shared with me.

 And then, she stops the churning and thinks.
-“Hey, wait a minute, what about this stuff we teach?!
+“Hey, wait a minute, what about this stuff I teach?!
 What’s the purpose of buying the mascara?
 Well, it’s to do what I normally do to get dressed.
 When I don’t wear mascara I feel like my eyes are pale and think I look odd.
 If I feel like I look good, then I feel more confident, and then I’ll do my best possible teaching job.
-So the purpose is to do a good job teaching?
+So, the purpose is to do a good job teaching?
 Hmm, wait a minute, which is going to make me feel more comfortable – buy mascara, or get to the facility and be set up, relaxed and ready to teach?

-Of course she stopped immediately and drove to the facility.
+Of course, she stopped immediately and drove to the facility.

 BPI has been teaching Systematic Decision Making for more than 30 years.
-Whether under pressure or in long term, strategic situations can your company benefit from making better and more timely decisions?
+Whether under pressure or in long term, strategic situations your company can benefit from making better and more timely decisions.
 Contact us for information about BPI’s Critical Thinking Workshops.